EVNdevs/EVN-arduino/docs/actuators/evndrivebase.rst

     Runs drivebase in a curve of specified radius until its heading has shifted by the given angle, then performs given stop action

-    :param speed: velocity of drivebase (in mm/s)
+    :param speed: Velocity of drivebase (in mm/s)

-    :param radius: turning radius of drivebase (in mm)
+    :param radius: Turning radius of drivebase (in mm)

-    :param angle: angle to travel by (in deg)
+    :param angle: Angle to travel by (in deg)
     :param stop_action: Behaviour of the motor upon completing its command.
 Defaults to ``STOP_BRAKE``

         * ``STOP_BRAKE`` -- Brake (Slow decay)